samanyuvemuri/auto_file_sorter/README.md

-# Auto File Sorter
+# File Organizer

-**Auto File Sorter** is a Python script that organizes files in a specified directory based on a **predefined list of folders and file types**.
+**File Organizer** is a Python script that organizes files in a specified directory based on a **predefined list of folders and file types**.
 It helps quickly clean up messy directories like Downloads by placing files into appropriate folders.

 ## What It Does